infinex-exchange/api-docs/README.md

 # Introduction

- - The base endpoint is: **https://api.vayamos.cc**
+ - The base endpoint is: **https://api.infinex.cc**
  - All requests should be sent in JSON format using the POST method
- - Some endpoints will require an API Key, which can be generated in the Vayamos account settings
+ - Some endpoints will require an API Key, which can be generated in the Infinex account settings
  - **Never share your API key to ANYONE**

 # Error handling